fabiommendes/python-boilerplate/src/python_boilerplate/templates/INSTALL.rst

     $ python setup.py install --user

-You might prefer to install it as system-wide.
+You might prefer to install it system-wide.
 In this case, skip the ``--user`` option and execute as superuser by prepending the command with ``sudo``.